Las Vegas — Relations between wireless carriers, retailers and handset vendors have been adversarial for a long time, but that’s changing.

 Akbar agreed.
 “This has to be about the customer,” he said.
 “We measure our success not with the transaction but with the customer loyalty” so that customers become Walmart advocates, he explained.

 All three parties, Sprosty said, are having a “healthy dialogue” to improve the customer experience by selling the right product and right service plan to a consumer to reduce buyer’s remorse.
-This in turn helps carriers reduce churn and retailers to suffer fewer profit-robbing chargebacks.
+This in turn helps carriers reduce churn and retailers to suffer fewer profit-robbing charge-backs.

 Sometimes, “we encourage people to drive a Rolls Royce when they should be driving Minis,” said RadioShack’s Andrews.
 But helping consumers choose the right devices and plans, and supporting customers after the sale, will help devices stick, he said.
 RadioShack, he pointed out after the discussion, offers 24/7 call-center and online customer support.

-Retailers and carriers can help reduce customer remorse by “making it simple to research online,” Chartier added.
+Retailers and carriers can help reduce customer remorse by “making it simple to research online,” Chartier said.
 That will help consumers “do a lot of prequalifying on their own.”
 Seventy-five to 80 percent of buyers go online first to do research before coming into a store, he noted.